speakASAP/nginx-microservice/README.md

 All scripts are in `scripts/blue-green/`:

+- `deploy-smart.sh` - **RECOMMENDED**: Full deployment cycle (only rebuilds changed services)
+- `prepare-green-smart.sh` - **RECOMMENDED**: Build and start new deployment (only rebuilds changed services)
-- `deploy.sh` - Full deployment cycle
+- `deploy.sh` - Full deployment cycle (DEPRECATED: always rebuilds all services, use deploy-smart.sh)
-- `prepare-green.sh` - Build and start new deployment
+- `prepare-green.sh` - Build and start new deployment (DEPRECATED: always rebuilds all services, use prepare-green-smart.sh)
 - `switch-traffic.sh` - Switch traffic to new color
 - `health-check.sh` - Check service health
 - `rollback.sh` - Rollback to previous deployment